22wthomp/Fish-Recognizer/README.md

 - Precision: 95%
 - Recall: 93%
 - F1: 94%
-- See graphs like confusion matrix, ROC curve and Validation Curves in the presentation
+- See graphs like confusion matrix, ROC curve and Validation Curves in images folder

 ## Sample Dataset
 - A small sample dataset is included, it contains: